justin2004/weblog/a_random_permutation/README.md

 ```

 If APL looks interesting to you I can recommend the [Dyalog APL Tutor](https://tutorial.dyalog.com/) to get more comfortable with the language.
+If you want to see a famous use of APL you can watch [Conway's Game Of Life in APL](https://www.youtube.com/watch?v=a9xAKttWgP4).

 Ok, have fun making random orders to present your team's work in. :)